The BERTEBOS prize

 Kenneth G. Cassman has a very distinguished career and is a highly cited scientist worldwide.
 He has also engaged in efforts to ensure that scientific findings are translated into action at farm level.

-BERTEBOS conference with Ken Cassman will be held in Falkenberg 26-28 August 2018.
+BERTEBOS conference with Ken Cassman was held in Falkenberg 26-28 August 2018.

 The BERTEBOS Prize in co-operation with the Halland Academy